-- was refinanced in 2016, modernization of the units and common areas was completed in 2018. - The Haynes House (131 units) is a 13A property planned for a major refinance and renovation whose construction began in early 2019. - Beryl Gardens (20 units) is expected to be refinanced and modest unit updates completed in 2019.
+- The Haynes House (131 units) is a 13A property planned for a major refinance and renovation whose construction began in early 2019. - Beryl Gardens (20 units) is expected to be refinanced and modest unit updates completed in 2019.

-In addition to the MPDC developments, there are three additional projects within the PLAN: Dudley Square Study Area tracked by CEDAC, but are not considered to be at risk at this time.
+In addition to the MPDC developments, there are three additional projects within the PLAN: Nubian Square Study Area tracked by CEDAC, but are not considered to be at risk at this time.

 - Sargent Price SRO (30 units) is controlled by the non-profit Nuestra Comunidad Development Corporation and is not considered at risk. - 25 Ruggles Street (43 units) is an assisted living facility controlled by the nonprofit organization Hearth, Inc. (formerly the Committee to End Elder Homelessness).
-Given Hearth's involvement
+Given Hearth's involvement and affordability restrictions, the property is not considered at risk.

-- and affordability restrictions, the property is not considered at risk. - TAB II (16 units) is owned by Jonathan Realty, but it is not considered at risk as the owner recently renewed its long term Section 8 subsidy contract with the U.S. Department of Housing and Urban Development. - The Boston Housing Authority (BHA) is also committed to preserving and modernizing its housing units, and is participating in the federal Choice Neighborhoods program to rebuild and revitalize the Whittier Street public housing development.
+- TAB II (16 units) is owned by Jonathan Realty, but it is not considered at risk as the owner recently renewed its long term Section 8 subsidy contract with the U.S. Department of Housing and Urban Development. - The Boston Housing Authority (BHA) is also committed to preserving and modernizing its housing units, and is participating in the federal Choice Neighborhoods program to rebuild and revitalize the Whittier Street public housing development.
 The BHA is working with Preservation of Affordable Housing (POAH) and MPDC to complete the project, which will result in the replacement of the existing 200 units, as well as the addition of 262 new units of mixed-income housing, both at the original Whittier location and in other locations within the Study Area.
 This project will create a mixed-income neighborhood with enhanced services for residents.